rthomas24/realtime-agents/README.md

   // ... parameters ...
 };

-// Define the scraper agent
+// Define the Scraper agent
-const scraper: AgentConfig = {
+const scraperAgentConfig: AgentConfig = {
-  name: "scraper",
+  name: "Scraper",
   publicDescription: "Agent that can search the web using a custom tool.",
   instructions: "This agent can search the web to answer questions.
 Ask me to search for something!",
   tools: [webSearchTool],